TheMrityunjayPathak/CarPricePrediction/README.md

 **Outlier Removal**
 - First I used df.describe() method to get a summary of all numerical columns.
 - Then I noticed something in the dataste that looks unusual.
-- 75% of the cars travelled 85000 kms and the maximum value in kms driven column is 11 Lakh kms which is an outlier.
+- 75% of the cars travelled 85K kms and the maximum value in kms driven column is 110K kms which is an outlier.
 - And 75% of the cars has priced at 7 Lakh and the maximum price is 26 Lakh which is an outlier.

 **Model Building**